Azaeres/Mellifera/README.md

 The rest of the time accounts are normal, personal accounts, and they are associated with a Meteor user through the `owner` property.
 A user can have only one time account, and it is responsible for keeping track of that user's personal credit/debt.

 A time account can have "frozen" or "active" status.
-They are "frozen" when first created, so users can register without impacting the pool of currency.
+They are "frozen" when first created, so users can register without affecting the pool of currency.
 A "frozen" account's credit/debt cannot change, so it can not be contributed to, nor can it make payments, nor can it receive payments of any kind.
 An "active" time account, in contrast, can do all these things.

 Credit/debt is stored as an integer to keep track of every cent, so this may lead to some complexity when dividing amounts.
 The proposed method of handling this employs a remainder pile of credit/debt, to be stored up until it can be split evenly.